SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P080-A-model-based-infrastructure-for-the-specification-and-runtime-execution-of-self-adaptative.md

-# P080 - A model-based infrastructure for the specification and runtime execution of self-adaptative
+#CompletarCita

-Referencia del archivo original: `(Iván Alfonso) A model-based infrastructure for the specification and runtime execution of self-adaptative.pdf`
+Referencia del archivo original: `(Iván Alfonso) A model-based infrastructure for the specification and runtime execution of self-adaptative.pdf` [[(Iván Alfonso) A model-based infrastructure for the specification and runtime execution of self-adaptative.pdf]]